ImageMagick v6 Examples --

 You may think from the above that using a three image composite mask is very much like using the 'Copy_Opacity' to set a transparency of the overlay image, then composite that over your background.
 And for images without any transparency (such as the above) you would be right.
 But that is not the whole story.

-First the mask is tied into the destination image, rather than the source image, so is not offset or gravity effected.
+First the mask is tied into the destination image, rather than the source image, so it is not offset or gravity effected.

 And finally the mask works by limiting the area which was modified, which is very different to just masking the source image.

-For a simple 'Over' composition, this basically the same as if the mask is multiplied with any transparency in the source image, to limit what is overlaid.
+For a simple 'Over' composition, this is the same as if the mask is multiplied with any transparency in the source image, to limit what is overlaid.
 As such for completely opaque source images you can think of it as the transparency for the source image.

 convert -size 60x60 xc:none -fill red -draw 'circle 35,21 35,3' m_src.png